 How much did it cost you to pay someone to assemble the bike?
-This doesn’t include the salaried supervisor, the light bill, or the cost of catering lunch; just the direct labor cost of assembling the bike.
+This doesn’t include the salaried supervisor, the light bill, or the cost of catering lunch, just the direct labor cost of assembling the bike.

 If you pay one worker $30 an hour and he can assemble two bikes an hour, then it costs $15 to assemble one bike.
 As of now, you know your bike costs at least $25 in material and $15 in labor, so $40 in total so far.

 Now that you know the direct costs to assemble one bike, you can figure out your indirect costs.
 These consist of expenses associated with running the business but not directly involved in producing the product.
-Companies often all these costs overhead.
+Companies often call these costs overhead.

-Overhead costs include costs for employees not directly involved in the assembly, utilities and rent, light bulbs, health insurance, advertising, and coffee for the planning meeting.
+Overhead costs include costs for employees not directly involved in the assembly, such as utilities and rent, light bulbs, health insurance, advertising, and coffee for the planning meeting.
 These are all costs which have to be covered but aren’t directly part of assembling a bike.